deepikaGithub355/SmartDiagnos-Disease_Prediction_System/README.md

 given dataset, which comprises symptoms and corresponding diseases, to learn the underlying patterns and create a predictive model.
 The idea behind the system is to adapt to cope with the special requirements of the health domain related with users.

+SmartDiagnos is basically a web application that leverages machine learning to predict diseases based on user-input symptoms.
+The user-friendly interface of it is developed using HTML, CSS, JavaScript, and Bootstrap, which allows users to enter their symptoms easily.The project achieved an impressive accuracy rate of over 95% using the 'Random Forest' algorithm for disease prediction.Integrated Flask, a lightweight web framework, to connect the frontend with the backend seamlessly.
+Included additional functionalities to enhance the user experience and utility of the application.